10 Oct Best post-partum exercises for new mums

 During pregnancy, your muscles, joints and bones take obvious extra strain, but your body also produces different mixes of hormones that affect how you can exercise.

 Pregnancy and childbirth aren’t illnesses or injuries, but your body will have gone through a number of changes to support the pregnancy.
 Exercise is important but needs to take account of these changes for your post-partum exercises.

-Why you need to be careful with post-partum exercise
+Why you need to be careful with post-partum exercises

 You may want to get straight back into exercising after pregnancy and it is recommended.
 You do need to be aware of the two key ways in which your body will have changed.